Category Archives: 1954 Films

 The final thirty minutes travel by at break-neck speed as we wonder what will happen next.
 The cat-and-mouse activities are delightful and remind us that the film is quite basic and stripped down compared to his later films.

 One set, good actors, and a full-throttle story do wonders to satisfy a fan.
-The camera movements and techniques are key to the entire film as a shot here or a shot there is timed with flawless precision.
+The camera movements and techniques are key to the entire film as a shot here or there is timed with flawless precision.
 Hitchcock used 3-D filming, inventive for this time.

 Perhaps not as famous as Hitchcock delights like Psycho (1960), Vertigo (1958), or North by Northwest (1959), Dial M for Murder (1954) serves as much more than a warm-up act to those classics.